Logic-gate/callerpy/README.md

 **UPDATE MAY_18_2014**
 A new RESTful online version is available @ http://callerpy.sysbase.org
-I will port it to a CLI within a few days.
+I will port it to CLI within a few days.

 CURL Example:
 ```